lumiarisdev/HexProcWorldGen/README.md

 Implement air pressure simulation to create more nuanced and realistic precipitation generation.
 Tweak river generation to allow for longer meandering river structures

-Notes:
-"EconSim" is an early prototype name and I use it for the namespace that contains the World-generation code.
-Generally speaking code that is related only to the visuals is not contained in this namespace.